 - 80 proof vodka or raw apple cider vinegar such as Bragg Organic Raw Apple Cider Vinegar which is used as a preservative.

-Recipe to make your own oleander soup:
+Recipe to make your own oleander extract:

 1. Wear rubber gloves to trim the new growth from the oleander plants that will be about 6″ from the tips.
 Any part of the plant can be used including the stems, and leaves.
-Trimming the new growth at the 6″ size will ensure that the plant survives the trimming and that the trimmins will easily fit into your cooking pot.
+Trimming the new growth at the 6″ size will ensure that the plant survives the trimming and that the trimmings will easily fit into your cooking pot.

 2. Rinse the cuttings outside with a hose and then put the trimmings into a plastic shopping bag or directly into your large cooking pot as described in step 3.
 It is very important to avoid touching the cut ends, and to wear your gloves as the sap can penetrate the skin and it is toxic.